 Rhoda Olkin, Ph.D., is a Distinguished Professor at the California School of Professional Psychology in SF.
-She has written two non-fiction books (What psychotherapists should know about disability and Disability-Affirmative Therapy), as well as numerous articles.
-Her fiction focuses on short stories, five of which have been published.
+She has written three professional non-fiction books (What psychotherapists should know about disability; Disability-Affirmative Therapy; and Teaching Disability: Practical activities for in class or homework), as well as numerous articles.
+Her fiction mostly includes short stories, five of which have been published, and a satirical novel about academia.
 Stay tuned for her forthcoming collection of short stories called Blue Zones.
-She is a person with a disability and a disability rights advocate, which is reflected in some of her short stories. https://medium.com/@rhodaolkin
+She is a person with a disability and a disability rights advocate, which is reflected in many of her short stories.
+She publishes about disability on medium.com under the name limpygimpjewgirl: https://medium.com/@rhodaolkin

 Sometimes called Vespa because she always seems to be in motion, Vesta’s traveled through photography and singing on her way to the most difficult art of all: writing.

 She’s learning how to sneak up on the right word so it can’t escape, and how to negotiate with story ideas that strike when there’s nothing to write with. vestaclare.com @VestaClare